Nelbert442/dero-golang-pool/README.md

 	},

 	"api": {
-		"enabled": true,            // Set api enabled to true, self-hosted api, or false, not hosted "listen": "0.0.0.0:8082",   // Set bind address and port for api "login": "admin",           // Set login username for api "password": "",             // Set password for api "hideIP": false             // Set hideIP on whether or not to show miner IPs on the api or not "estimationWindow": "27s",	// Defines estimation window of a block being mined.
-Usually set to 'average' block speed "luckWindow": "24h",		// Used for block stats "largeLuckWindow": "72h",	// Used for block stats
+		"enabled": true,			// Set api enabled to true, self-hosted api, or false, not hosted "purgeOnly": false,			// Set api to purgeOnly mode which will just call purge functions and not collect stats "purgeInterval": "10m",		// Set purge interval (for both purgeOnly and normal stats collections) of stale stats "listen": "0.0.0.0:8082",	// Set bind address and port for api "statsCollectInterval": "5s",	// Set interval for stats collection to run "hashrateWindow": "1m",		// Fast hashrate estimation window for each miner from its' shares "hashrateLargeWindow": "3h",	// Long and precise hashrate from shares "luckWindow": [64, 128, 256],	// Collect stats for shares/diff ratio for this number of blocks "payments": 30,				// Max number of payments to display in frontend "blocks": 50				// Max number of blocks to display in frontend },
-	},

 	"redis": {